Nnadivictory25/Easybank-landing-page/README.md

 # Lessons Learnt

 1 During this project I was able to get more understanding on CSS grid and flexbox and yea the great SCSS and SASS . <br>
-2 I was able to analyze and study the design and also made a mobile-first coding with the best practices
+2 I was able to analyze and study the design and also made a mobile-first coding with the best practices.

 # Preview